This post was updated on November 8, 2017 to reflect information from Workout Anytime’s 2017 FDD (Item 7).

 - You will need to spend $4,000 per month to advertise locally during the initial pre-sale start-up phase and grand opening to help establish name recognition in your area.
 Thereafter, you will expend a minimum of $2,000 monthly promoting and marketing your health club.

 - Includes utility deposits, utility costs, incorporation fees, business licensing, or any requirements by your locality as to necessary permits and/or licenses.

-- You will need to purchase and maintain in effect at all times during the term of the Agreement, a policy or policies of public liability insurance naming the franchisor an additional insured on the face of each policy in no less than the following amounts:
+- You will need to purchase and maintain in effect at all times during the term of the Agreement, a policy or policies of Commercial General Liability insurance naming the franchisor an additional insured on the face of each policy in no less than the following amounts: